-- A triple with: - subject the URL of the page where the artwork can be viewed, this is on line 17 of the JSON file; - predicate 'dct:creator'; - $\circ~$ object the URL of the page describing the artist, which can be found in the CSV file. - A set of five triples with subject the URL of the page describing the artist; and with predicates and objects describing the artist; see the last five lines of the 1.yml file for details.
+- A triple with: - subject the URL of the page where the artwork can be viewed, this is on line 17 of the JSON file; - predicate 'dct:creator'; - object the URL of the page describing the artist, which can be found in the CSV file. - A set of five triples with subject the URL of the page describing the artist; and with predicates and objects describing the artist; see the CONSTRUCT clause for details.
 All this information comes from the CSV file.

-Please open 1.yml and complete the seven lines indicated with ...
-The first of these, line 13, is to identify the URL of the page where the artwork can be viewed; this URL can be found on line 17 of the JSON file.
-The URL forms the subject of a triple.
-The object of this triple is the URL of the page describing the artist, which must be taken from artist38.csv.
-To achieve this, please complete line 17.
-Finally, there are five lines (23 to 27) to be completed at the end of 1.yml which identify various pieces of information about the artist; all of this data is provided in artist38.csv.
+Please open 1.sparql and complete the seven lines indicated with ...
+The first of these, line 17, binds ?artworkUrl to the page where the artwork can be viewed; this URL can be found on line 17 of the JSON file.
+The six lines 20 to 25 identify various pieces of information about the artist, and the URL of the page describing the artist; all this data is provided in artist38.csv.